Are you on the search for Cal.com alternatives? We’ve got you covered.

 For sales and marketing integration: Need your scheduling tightly woven into your sales operations?
 HubSpot delivers seamless CRM integration for sales teams.
 Alternatively, Zeeg offers customizable booking workflows that dynamically update your sales pipeline, giving teams another powerful option for connecting scheduling with customer management.

 For service-based businesses: While SimplyBook.me and Acuity Scheduling have built their platforms around service providers' needs, Zeeg distinguishes itself differently.
-Its complete system includes customizable intake forms alongside appointment packaging and resource allocation - specifically engineered for professionals delivering services.
+Its complete system includes customizable intake forms alongside appointment packaging and resource allocation: specifically engineered for professionals delivering services.

 For group coordination: Finding mutually agreeable meeting times becomes effortless with Doodle's polling mechanism.
 Zeeg tackles this challenge through its collective scheduling feature, employing priority-based algorithms that cleverly accommodate everyone's availability preferences.